pacomunuera/csenergy-python/paper/paper.md

 # Summary

 csenergy is a python library developed by Paco Munuera for his final career project.
 It is based on pvlib project and takes as much as possible all work done for this project.

+# Acknowledgements

+The authors acknowledge and thank the code, documentation, and discussion contributors to the project.

+# References